shaoern1/SITNVIDIA/README.md

 combine_annotations_with_videos(jsonPath, videoFilesDict, outputFilePath)
 Combines the annotations from the JSON file with the extracted .mp4 files and outputs a new JSON file with the annotated data.
 ```
+### Updates
+- Updated "functions.py" to include video duration with "moviepy.editor" package
+- Included ipynb file for initial and simple EDA on a subset of the dataset

 ### Credits
 Source: https://github.com/mbzuai-oryx/Video-ChatGPT